Category

 Mindfulness breaks can help students of all ages learn how to identify and regulate their emotions when they’re sad, scared or stressed.

-Take a minute in your classroom and try some of these activities:
+Take a minute in your classroom and try some of the activities below.

 Teach students to STOP when they encounter an emotional situation.
 Roleplay some stressful situations and teach students to: